SciProgCentre/visionforge/docs/tutorial.md

 # Tutorial

-#### The main goal of this tutorial is to show main capabilities of the visualization instrument.
+#### The main goal of this tutorial is to show the main capabilities of the visualization instrument.

 The simple visualization can be made with function `main`. (this part will be supplemented)
 ```kotlin